Application deadline: February 3rd, 2020

 Applicants should have an excellent undergraduate and Masters degree in Psychology or a related discipline.
 Before sending your application you must contact an individual staff member to discuss your specific interests and to develop a 1500-word research proposal as part of your application (see http://wp.lancs.ac.uk/leverhulme-dsp/academic-staff/ for staff research interests).
 Your application must identify your planned supervisor and (potentially) co-supervisor.

-You should apply through the University system, see https://www.jobs.ac.uk/job/BOY239/fully-funded-phd-scholarships for detail.
-You should clearly state that you are applying for the infancy-related studentship.
+You should apply through the University system here: https://www.postgraduate-applications.lancaster.ac.uk.
+You should choose Psychology PhD October 2020 as your programme and clearly state that you are applying for the infancy-related studentship.

 After the deadline, applications will be reviewed.
 Shortlisted candidates will be invited for interview (in person or on skype) before an award decision is made.